WorldWindEarth/WorldWindEarth.github.io/elevation-server.md

 echo All Done!
 ```

+Later, in the MapServer configuration, we will create tile index shapefiles with `gdaltindex` and `shptree`.

 - See: [Render images straight out of S3 with the vsicurl driver](https://github.com/mapserver/mapserver/wiki/Render-images-straight-out-of-S3-with-the-vsicurl-driver)
 - See: [Utilizing Cloud Optimized GeoTIFF - Developers Guide](http://www.cogeo.org/developers-guide.html)
 - See: [Cloud Optimized GeoTIFF](https://trac.osgeo.org/gdal/wiki/CloudOptimizedGeoTIFF#HowtogenerateitwithGDAL)